NYC mayor pushes to remove homeless people in subway system

 She said the state was working to get more psychiatric beds at hospitals available by increasing the amount of money hospitals receive for having the beds.

 “We know it’s a big problem.
-But shame on us if this moment in time, if we don’t turn over every single stone, find every possible way to deal with this,” Hochul said.
+But shame on us if this moment in time, if we don’t turn over every single stone, find every possible way to to deal with this,” Hochul said.

 Adams, a former New York City Police captain and transit officer who once patrolled the subterranean trains, said the vast majority of unhoused people are not dangerous.
 But the pandemic has exacerbated the issue, with more people dealing with job loss and untreated medical and mental health issues, and some of those people are dangerous to themselves and the public.